Turkish for Tourists: Basic Turkish Words & Phrases for a Great Trip

 If you say a greeting and someone responds more, you can follow up with something like “Kusura bakma, Türkçe öğreniyorum” which means, “Sorry, I’m still learning Turkish.”

-My personal favorite is “kolay gelsin” because it can be used in so many different ways.
+My personal favorite is “kolay gelsin” because it can be used in so many different contexts.

 It can be used as an opener for conversation, like when you first enter a shop or restaurant and want to ask a question.
 It can be used when exiting a shop as a goodbye greeting.